RunestoneInteractive/thinkcspy/_sources/PythonTurtle/OurFirstTurtleProgram.rst

     tess.color("blue")              # make tess blue
     tess.pensize(3)                 # set the width of her pen

-    tess.forward(50)
+    tess.forward(150)
     tess.left(120)
-    tess.forward(50)
+    tess.forward(150)

     wn.exitonclick()                # wait for a user click on the canvas

 The last line plays a very important role.
-The wn variable refers to the window shown above.
+The ``wn`` variable refers to the window shown above.
 When we invoke its ``exitonclick`` method, the program pauses execution and waits for the user to click the mouse somewhere in the window.
 When this click event occurs, the response is to close the turtle window and exit (stop execution of) the Python program.

 Each time we run this program, a new drawing window pops up, and will remain on the screen until we click on it.

 .. admonition:: Extend this program ...

     #.
-Modify this program so that before it creates the window, it prompts
-       the user to enter the desired background color.
+Modify this program so that before it creates the window, it prompts the user to enter the desired background color.
 It should store the user's responses in a variable, and modify the color of the window according to the user's wishes.
 (Hint: you can find a list of permitted color names at http://www.w3schools.com/colors/colors_names.asp.
-It includes some quite
-       unusual ones, like "PeachPuff"  and "HotPink".)
+It includes some quite unusual ones, like "PeachPuff"  and "HotPink".)
     #.
-Do similar changes to allow the user, at runtime, to set tess' color.
+Do similar changes to allow the user, at runtime, to set tess's color.
     #.
-Do the same for the width of tess' pen.  *Hint:* your dialog with the
-       user will return a string, but tess' ``pensize`` method expects its argument to be an ``int``.
+Do the same for the width of tess's pen. *Hint:* your dialog with the user will return a string, but tess's ``pensize`` method expects its argument to be an ``int``.
 That means you need to convert the string to an int before you pass it to ``pensize``.

 **Check your understanding**

 .. mchoice:: test_question3_1_1
    :answer_a: It creates a new turtle object that can be used for drawing.
-   :answer_b: It defines the module turtle which will allow you to create a Turtle object and draw with it.
+   :answer_b: It imports the python definitions that are part of the turtle module allowing you to create a Turtle object and draw with it.
    :answer_c: It makes the turtle draw half of a rectangle on the screen.
    :answer_d: Nothing, it is unnecessary.
    :correct: b